Leonardo

 // Change the colors ratios

-theme.updateColor = {name: 'red', ratios: [3, 4.5, 7]};
+theme.updateColor = {color: 'red', ratios: [3, 4.5, 7]};

 // Change the colors colorKeys

-theme.updateColor = {name: 'red', colorKeys: ['#ff0000']};
+theme.updateColor = {color: 'red', colorKeys: ['#ff0000']};

 // Change the color's name

-theme.updateColor = {name: 'red', name: 'Crimson'};
+theme.updateColor = {color: 'red', name: 'Crimson'};

 Supported output formats: